hendisantika/spring-boot-docker-example/README.md

 * [https://htmlpreview.github.io/?https://github.com/DockerOttawaMeetup/Slides/blob/master/2017-04-26-Multi-Stage-Builds/index.html]()
 * [http://blog.alexellis.io/mutli-stage-docker-builds/]()

-Copyright © 2017 Jacob Blain Christen
+Copyright © 2017 Hendi Santika

 >Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at